Screenshot this! Using social media for legal education

 Recent data shows that more and more of us are using social media as our main source of news and receiving information.
 Most notably, 46% of those aged between 18-24 reported using social media as their main source of information and news[1]

-In this webinar Caitlin Caruana shares insights from WestJustice’s project: Legal Street Smarts - Socially Networked.
+In this webinar Caitlin Caruana shared insights from WestJustice’s project: Legal Street Smarts - Socially Networked.
 The project led to the enhancement of Westjustice’s social media to deliver legal information to young people via Instagram.

 This project was funded by a Victoria Law Foundation Grant.